 Expert gardeners recommend spending a little bit more on pruners.
 Once you make that investment, they will last a long time.
-Smart, Garland and Estabrook all recommended Felco pruners, which average around $60 a pair.
+Smart, Garland and Estabrook all recommended Felco pruners, which averaged around $60 a pair in 2020.

 “It would probably be the last pair of pruners you would ever buy,” Estabrook said.
 “Starting out, you can buy a lesser grade, but your hands will not like you after a bit.”

 If you are investing in quality pruners, proper care is essential.